 The Plate Editor can annotate FCS files from plate-based assays.

 High-throughput plate-based assays are increasingly common in flow cytometry.
-Working with collections of 96, 384, or 1536 wells at a time adds additional dimensionality to the biological questions that can be asked, the amount of data presents management and annotation challenges.
-FlowJo’s structured approach to groups supports this throughput and the plate editor facilitates data annotation and further automated analysis using a template.
+Working with collections of 96, 384, or 1536 wells at a time adds additional dimensionality to the biological questions that can be asked.
+However, the amount of data produced presents management and annotation challenges.
+FlowJo’s structured approach to groups supports this throughput, and the plate editor facilitates data annotation and further automated analysis using a template.

 The Plate Editor:

-- Facilitates metadata labeling with keyword-value pairs before data acquisition
+- Facilitates metadata labeling with keyword-value pairs before or after data acquisition.

 - Improves analysis of the linked data-metadata through templates, i.e., pre-defined gating, statistics, and reports.

 The Plate Editor action button is located in the Experiment band of workspace ribbon, found by default under the FlowJo tab.
 The hot-key is ⌘+9.

 The Plate Editor window has its own ribbon with 4 tabs and bands to access a variety actions for annotating plate-based data.